hacknugithub/pet-store-test/README.md

 Don't forget to check the api documentation on github pages:
 _https://hacknugithub.github.io/pet-store-test/_

 **Note:** The examples in the api doc page will be functional when the deploy configuration is added to this repo.
-Soon-ish.
+Almost there.

 ## Known Issues